Picovoice/rhino/demo/c/README.md

 provide a file with incorrect format the demo does not perform any format validation and simply outputs incorrect results.**

-The following processes a WAV file under the [audio_samples](/resources/audio_samples/) directory and infers the intent in the context of a smart lighting system.
+The following processes a WAV file under the [audio_samples](/resources/audio_samples/) directory and infers the intent in the context of a coffee maker system.

 #### Linux